GoogleCloudPlatform/community/tutorials/kotlin-springboot-app-engine-java8.md

     * Click "Switch to the full version" at the bottom to expand the advanced options.
 Under **Packaging** select **War** in the dropdown.

-1. Download the generated project and save it to a local folder.
+1. Click the **Generate Project** button to download the generated Spring Boot application and save it to a local folder.

-1. Open the resulting project in your favourite IDE or editor and create a new source file `MessageController.kt` in the directory `src/main/kotlin/com/example/demo` with the following contents:
+1. Open the downloaded application folder in your favourite IDE or editor an create a new source file `MessageController.kt` in the directory `src/main/kotlin/com/example/demo` with the following contents:

     ```kt
     package com.example.demo